axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/dqtool.1.md

   - `--persist` or `-p`

-    The path to the {{% productparam "ose" %}} persist file.
+    The path to the {{% param "product.ose" %}} persist file.
 The `relocate` command automatically updates the entries of the disk-buffer files in the persist file.

 ## Examples: